 Innovation Fund

-European funding for projects deploying innovative technologies to reduce greenhouse gas emissions.
+European funding for projects deploying innovative technologies to reduce greenhouse gas emissions

 Contact us

-The fund mainly finances projects in the following areas, which must be located in the European Union, as well as in Norway, Liechtenstein or Iceland:
+The fund mainly finances projects in the following areas, which must be located in the European Union, as well as in Norway, Liechtenstein, or Iceland:

-• Low CO2 technologies in energy-intensive sectors
+• Low-carbon technologies in energy-intensive sectors

 • CO2 capture, utilization (CCU) and storage (CCS)